machinetranslate/machinetranslate.org/applications/post-editing.md

 Post-editing started to replace human translation because it is faster and cheaper than the traditional human translation process.

-Over the 2010s, with rising machine translation quality, it became the dominant human translation workflow.
+With rising machine translation quality, it is becoming the dominant human translation workflow.

-### Flavours
+### Flavors
 With **light post-editing**, the goal is that readers understand the idea of a text.
 Light post-editing provides the gist of a message.
 It is usually aimed at internal communications.

 With **full post-editing**, the goal is to match human quality.
-Clients may request full post-editing services for publishable information.
+Full post-editing is suitable for publishable information.

 ### Metrics
 **Post-editing distance** is a measure of how much the human translator post-edited the machine translation.
-It's both a metric for a specific translation, and also used in aggregate.

-It can be length-normalized and given as a percentage.
+**Post-editing effort** is an estimate of how much time the human translator spends post-editing a machine translation output.

-**Post-editing effort** is an estimate of how much from the machine translation output needs to be post-edited and how much can be approved as is.
+Post-editing metrics are used both for a specific translation and in aggregate - at the document, project or workflow level.
+They can be length-normalized and given as a percentage or score.